alvr-org/ALVR/README.md

 ## Donate

 If you want to support this project you can make a donation to our [Open Source Collective account](https://opencollective.com/alvr).

-You can also donate to the original author of ALVR using Paypal (polygraphene@gmail.com) or with bitcoin (1FCbmFVSjsmpnAj6oLx2EhnzQzzhyxTLEv).

 [badge-discord]: https://img.shields.io/discord/720612397580025886?style=for-the-badge&logo=discord&color=5865F2 "Join us on Discord"
 [link-discord]: https://discord.gg/ALVR